elyor-doniyorov/ToDo-List-redo/README.md

 # ToDo List Project

-> This is to do list app.
+> This is a to do list app.
+You can organize your tasks
 ![screenshot](./Screenshot.png)

 Here you can write your to dos, you can check it when you complete it, also you can remove.